gene-git/dmarc_report/README.md

  - *-ips, --dom_ips*
    *dom_ips = [ip, cidr, ... ]
    Set the ips and/or cidr blocks for your own domain(s).
-   This is used to color them easy to spot.
+   This is used to color them making them easier to spot.
    Command line option is just comma separated list - no square brackets like config file.

  - *-h, --help*